19 Science-Backed Ways to Improve Your Gut Health

 Artificial sweeteners are also bad news because they contribute to metabolic abnormalities and dysbiosis or imbalance of the ecosystem.
 Artificial sweeteners alter the composition and function of the gut microbiome in such a way that they can promote glucose intolerance, which can contribute to disease states.2

 While they might seem like a good alternative to sugar, it’s better to avoid artificial sweeteners altogether.

 Many people know GMOs aren’t great, but they don’t always know why.
 Why GMOs aren’t good for you has largely to do with your gut microbiome.
 GMO foods were modified to survive harsh pesticides like glyphosate, more commonly known as Round Up.3 Essentially when you consume GMO foods, you’re increasing your intake of these chemicals, which are damaging to the gut.

 Pesticides were developed specifically to take out microorganisms, so it’s no surprise that they do a number on the gut.

-Antibiotics cause widespread alterations of the gut microbiome, because they don’t discriminate between good and opportunistic bacteria.5 While antibiotics can be necessary, we use them too often and sometimes unnecessarily.
+Antibiotics cause widespread alterations of the gut microbiome because they don’t discriminate between good and opportunistic bacteria.5 While antibiotics can be necessary, we use them too often and sometimes needlessly.
 Overall, we need to be more careful when taking antibiotics.

-Nonsteroidal anti-inflammatory drugs (NSAIDs), like Advil and aspirin, alter the composition of the gut microbiome and contribute to leaky gut.6 Leaky gut happens when the gastrointestinal lining has gaps in it’s junctions, which allows particles to leak into the bloodstream.
-This can lead to inflammation and eventually autoimmune disease.
+Nonsteroidal anti-inflammatory drugs (NSAIDs), like Advil and aspirin, alter the composition of the gut microbiome and contribute to leaky gut.6 This condition happens when the gastrointestinal lining has gaps in its junctions, which allows particles to leak into the bloodstream.
+This can lead to inflammation and, eventually autoimmune disease.